 The Curl Brook can be found in north-west Herefordshire; rising above Lyonshall the catchment consists of 7000 acres of rural Herefordshire occupied by approximately 600 people.
 As with national trends, wildlife and water quality in the catchment has come under pressure in recent years.
-In response to this the Go Wild in the Curl group has formed.
+In response to this the Go Wild in the Curl group, made up of local farmers and land owners, has been formed.

 Did you know?

 The Go Wild in the Curl Group is currently made up of 21 local farmers so it covers about 70% of the catchment area.
 Farming is diverse in the Curl, ranging from arable cropping, beef and sheep, orchards, dairy and poultry.